Resting Metabolic Rate - The Most Precise Way to Lose or Gain Weight

 Second, use a Heart Rate Monitor when you are doing cardio exercise to accurately measure the calories you're burning.

 Third, Use programs or websites like MyFitnessPal, CalorieKing or Spark People to track the food you eat daily.
 (If you use MyFitnessPal, you will find every recipe on the WeBeFit website already entered for you.
 Simply search under WeBeFit or WeBeFit.com and the recipe name.
 Both MyFitnessPal and access to the WeBeFit recipes are FREE)

 That's it!
 By following these suggestions and using common sense, you'll see changes in as little as 14 days.
 It's not the latest fad, but it works.

 Your Resting Metabolic Rate (RMR) is influenced by these factors:

 Age - RMR naturally declines 2-3% per decade because of muscle loss.

-Body Composition - Muscles burn more calories that fat, so typically the more muscle you have, the higher it pushes your RMR.
+Body Composition - Muscles burn more calories than fat, so typically, the more muscle you have, the higher it pushes your RMR.

 Body Mass - People with more mass tend to have a higher RMR.

 Dieting - Crash diets can decrease your RMR.